ri3habh/TypeTile/README.md

 Alston
 ...

-TypeTile game, made in HTML, CSS and JS and maybe react
+TypeTile game, made in HTML, CSS and JS and maybe react.